 ‘Do I vote?
 Hell no’: Russia heads to predictable presidential election

-While 71-year-old Putin is all but certain to win, some Russians are boycotting while others plan protest votes.
+While 71-year-old Putin is all but certain to win, some Russians refuse to engage in the political process while others plan protest votes.

 On Friday, Russians will head to the polls to cast their ballots in a presidential election that has an all but certain outcome.